The Big Picture Lyrics

 And you can praise the clouded mind

-But it isn't what you're thinking
+But it isn't what you're thinking, no

-No, it's the course of history, your position in line
+It's the course of history, your position in line

-You're just a piece of the puzzle, so
+You're just a piece of the puzzle

-I think you'd better find your place
+So I think you'd better find your place

-And don't go blaming your knowledge on some fruit you ate
+And don't go blaming your knowledge

-'Cause there's been a great deal of discussion, yes
+Because there's been a great deal of discussion, yes

 About the properties of man

-And the wind is gonna scatter it and cover everything with love
+And the wind is going to scatter it

-Because this veil, it has been lifted, yes
+Because this veil it has been lifted, yes

 My eyes are wet with clarity

-I've been a witness to such wonders
+I've been a witness to such wonders, yes

-Oh, I've searched for them all across this country
+I have searched for them all across this country

 But I think I'll be returning now